 Year 2

-Do a deep dive into the execution of marketing strategy.
+Deep dive into the execution of marketing strategy.
 There is also a course that focuses on bringing organisations forward by considering current societal and organisational forces and the inherent strategic uncertainty in the future.

-This course explores how firms reach and engage end users through modern marketing and distribution channels.
+Explore how firms reach and engage end users through modern marketing and distribution channels.
 You'll learn to design and manage omnichannel strategies that enhance customer experience across the journey from channel selection to personalisation.

 Key topics include selecting the right channels, managing touchpoints, working with third-party distributors, and using data tools like recommendation systems and market basket analysis to improve channel performance.
 Real-world cases and hands-on analysis will prepare you to lead go-to-market strategies in today’s digital landscape.